infrastructure-components/isomorphic_example/README.md

 ### Deploy your App to AWS

-The script `npm run deploy` deploys the whole application stack (CloudFormation, Lambda, S3, Api-Gateway, IAM) to AWS.
+The script `npm run deploy-{environment_name}` deploys the whole application stack (CloudFormation, Lambda, S3, Api-Gateway, IAM) to AWS.
 The `id` of your `IsomorphicApp` serves as basis for the resource-names within AWS.

 You must specify the credentials of a programmatic AWS account in your `.env` file, like: